BRAINSia/SlicerFiducials/README.md

-# slicer-fiducials
+# Slicer Fiducials Package

-A package for slicer fiducial manipulation and analysis.
+This is a small package for slicer fiducial manipulation and analysis.